 Simple Beef Stew and dumplings is a great British dish and just perfect for colder days.
 This stew recipe includes plenty of root vegetables, which are in season in atumn and winter.
 Adding lots of vegetables not only makes for a tasty dish, it also helps make the meat go alot further.
 The secret to a good stew has to be long, slow cooking.
 The meat should be so tender it falls apart.

-If you can, I would always recommend making a batch of a stew.
+If you can, I would always recommend making a batch of a beef stew.
 Due to the long slow cooking, it is much more economical and uses less energy in the long run if you can cook a larger amount.
 The recipe card below allows you to double or triple the quantities.
 As with all recipes, you may not need to quite double or triple the quantity of stock.
 Just add enough so that the meat and vegetables are covered.
 This recipe includes red wine which gives a real depth of flavour.
 If you don't want to use wine, replace the quantity with additional stock or try cooking wine which has a much lower alcohol content than ordinary wine.
 If you need to keep the stew warm after cooking, put it on a low heat of 110°C/225°F/gas ¼ until you are ready to eat.

 Try to buy locally farmed beef if possible.
 Local beef from grass fed cattle has a much lower carbon footprint than industrially farmed imported beef.
 Knowing where your meat comes from is important.
 You can find more information about this on my Eating Sustainably page.
 Carrots, swede and parsnips are all in season in autumn and winter.
 Try to buy them loose and from local sources if possible.
 It sometimes surprises people to learn that red wine is now available as Fairtrade and is stocked by most supermarkets.
 Fairtrade wines come from South Africa, Argentina, Chile and Lebanon.
 You can find out more about them and where to buy here.